janishahn/kaenguru_benchmark/README.md

 - `--points-range <MIN-MAX>`: Select a range of question point values.
 - `--vision-only`: Run only on multimodal (vision) questions.

+Scoring

+- LLM runs follow the official Känguru convention: grades 3–6 start with 24 points and grades 7–13 start with 30.
+Correct answers earn the full task value, unanswered questions score 0, and wrong or unparsed answers subtract one quarter of the task value (for example, -0.75, -1.0, -1.25).
+Totals and weighted accuracy include this start capital so model scores align with the published human ranges.

 Image Controls (to reduce input bloat)

 - The evaluator downsizes images before sending to the model.
 Flags: